Create A Dragon1 Architecture Diagram

 NOTE: This is a case example!

-The city of Atlantis has been confronted with citizens not making use of the services of the municipality.
+The city of Atlantis has been confronted with citizens not using the municipality's services.
 This is because of many reasons.
 Also, the employees report that they are more and more unhappy with their workplace.
 It is outdated, the management structure is from the 80s, and no youngster is anxious to come work at the organization.
-So the management of the organization needs to change things drastically for the organization to reach its goals and produce results.
+So, the organization's management needs to change things drastically to reach its goals and produce results.

 The Atlantis strategy